live-codes/livecodes/docs/docs/sdk/index.md

 - `container` (required): HTMLElement or a string representing a CSS selector.
 - `options` (optional): an object with embed options ([EmbedOptions](../api/interfaces/EmbedOptions.md)).

-The `createPlayground` function return a promise which resolves to an object that exposes the API methods ([Playground](../api/interfaces/Playground.md)).
+The `createPlayground` function return a promise which resolves to an object that exposes the SDK methods ([Playground](../api/interfaces/Playground.md)).

 ```ts
 import { createPlayground, EmbedOptions } from 'livecodes';